 - (a) The investments of the wholesale fund must not be detrimental to the interest of the investors or contrary to public interests; and - (b) The nature and structure of the wholesale fund's investments must not result in the circumvention of any regulatory provisions or requirements that must be complied with by the fund management company or the operator.

 Guidance to subparagraph 2.20(b):

-Where a fund management company pools in clients' monies and invest through an SPV in assets other than conventional and Shariah-compliant securities, derivatives, money market instruments and deposits in conventional and Islamic deposit accounts, this is considered as circumvention.
+Where a fund management company pools in clients' monies and invest through an SPV in assets other thanthis is considered as circumvention.